HiStructClient/histruct-docs/docs/en/cad/instructor-roofs/_ROOFS~ADV~ByPlanes_Geometry-Dimensions.md

   <hr class="main">

-{{ box_icon("img/ImportDxfIcon64x64.png", "Background", "Background") }}
+{{ box_icon("img/ImportDxfIcon64x64.png", "Underlay", "Underlay") }}

-  <p>The <u>Background</u> button is used to import a background for faster drawing of roof plane outlines.
+  <p>The <u>Underlay</u> button is used to import a background for faster drawing of roof plane outlines.
 After importing the background, you need to check its dimensions and adjust the scale if necessary.</p>

   <p><b><u>Adjusting the scale of the imported background</u></b></p>